-The proposed works are required to resurface the worn carriageway and reinstate road markings.
+The proposed works are required to resurface the worn carriageway and reinstate road markings, studs and inductive traffic loops.
 Materials used will consist of:

-- TS2010 10mm Site Class 1 and 3.
+- TS2010 10mm surface course Site Class 1 and 3.

 - AC20 dense binder 40/60.

-- AC32 dense base.
+- Hitex thermoplastic Type 1 high friction buff.

 - Tack/bond coat.

 - Paving grade bitumen.

 - Eurolite thermoplastic road markings.

-- Embedded road studs.
+- Embedded and surface mounted road studs.

-The value of the scheme is greater than £350,000 therefore, a Site Waste Management Plan (SWMP) is required.
+The value of the scheme is not greater than £350,000 therefore, a Site Waste Management Plan (SWMP) is not required.

-The approx. 1.4km scheme involves removal of the surface course and localised areas of base and binder course.
-In total, approx. 10,600 tonnes of bituminous material (European Waste Catalogue Code: 17 03 02), none of which is contaminated with coal tar, will be removed from site and recycled by Tarmac.
+The approx. 1.28km scheme involves the removal of the surface course and localised areas of binder course.
+In total, approx. 1615 tonnes of bituminous material (European Waste Catalogue Code: 17 03 02), none of which is contaminated with coal tar, will be removed from site and recycled.